CAMELLIAxt/12500_AtC_supp/README.md

 ## Datasets

-We include two semi-synthetic datasets used in our experiments.
+We include two datasets used in our experiments.
 In each case the “ground truth” scores are known, and we simulate the imperfect model prediction:

 - Reading Level (semi-synthetic): This dataset contains pairwise comparisons of text documents based on reading difficulty.
 The dataset includes 490 documents with known reading levels, serving as ground truth difficulty scores.
 A total of 624 annotators provided 12728 pairwise judgments, with each comparison indicating which document is easier to read.
 The dataset structure includes judge information, judgment outcomes (where "A" indicates document A is easier than document B), document identification numbers, and the corresponding reading levels for each document pair.